 - Only 16% of workers say, “I have the chance to use my strengths at work everyday.”

 - 72% of workers report, “I have the freedom to modify my role to fit my strengths.”

 These numbers tell us a few things: Most workers are at high risk for burnout, many have the opportunity to change, and few do.

 With a global pandemic thrusting added stressors upon workers, 16% is too low a percentage to be accessing such a solid self-care shield from burnout.
 There is more life to be had at work.
 And the good news is that you grow what you pay attention to.
 Turning just a bit of intentional attention toward your strengths can develop and equip these strengths to be deeply integrated into life at work.

 - This FREE 10-minute practice connects you with your strength so you can do what you do best.
 Every.
 Single.
 Day.
 You will be guided to more flow and less drag as you sit with gratitude and awareness of your unique strengths

-- The Strengths 101 and 201 programs invite you to unpack and develop your own unique talents and to learn how to harness the power of your talents for increased effectiveness and flow in all you do.
+- Our strengths programs invite you to unpack and develop your own unique talents and to learn how to harness the power of your talents for increased effectiveness and flow in all you do.